pharriso/workshops/exercises/ansible_rhel/1.10-molecule/README.md

 Molecule uses Ansible playbooks to exercise the role and its associated tests.
 So we eat our own dog food :)

-In this exercise, we'll use molecule in association with podman, a drop-in replacement for docker, to spin up and test our role.
+In this exercise, we'll use molecule in association with podman, a drop-in rootless replacement for docker, to spin up and test our role.

 ## Section 1: Installing Components